 Aspen Health Strategy Group

 Each year, the AHSG tackles one issue through a comprehensive, in-depth study.
 The group’s topic for 2016 was improving care at the end-of-life.
-The resulting report from this effort can be accessed here.
-In 2017, the group has identified opioid addiction as the subject for its work.
+In 2017, AHSG’s work addressed the U.S. opioid epidemic.
+Prevention of chronic disease was the subject of the group’s efforts in 2018, with the final report available here.
+Antimicrobial resistance has been identified as the topic for 2019.

-In the tradition of the thought-provoking conversations shared at Spotlight Health/Aspen Ideas Festival about how to solve critical societal issues, AHSG looks for big ideas that will transform the way to address the topic it covers each year.
-Information on the process for the submission of big ideas on opioid addiction can be found here.
+In the tradition of the thought-provoking conversations about how to solve critical societal issues — the hallmark of the Aspen Institute and its world-renown Aspen Ideas: Health/Aspen Ideas Festival — AHSG looks for big ideas that will transform the way to address the topic it covers each year.
+Information on the process for the submission of big ideas on antimicrobial resistance will be made available here in spring 2019.